imliuyzh/lfs101x-notes/chapter7.md

 | standard output | stdout | 1 |
 | standard error | stderr | 2 |

-## I/O Redirection
+### I/O Redirection
-Through the command shell, we can redirect the three standard file streams so that we can get input from either a file or another command, instead of from our keyboard, and we can write output and errors to files or use them to provide input for subsequent commands.
+Through the command shell, we can redirect the three standard file streams so that we can get input from either a file or another command, and we can write output and errors to files or use them to provide input for subsequent commands.

 If we have a program called do_something that reads from stdin and writes to stdout and stderr, we can change its input source by using the less-than sign (<) followed by the name of the file to be consumed for input data: `$ do_something < input-file`.
 If you want to send the output to a file, use the greater-than sign (>) as in: `$ do_something > output-file`.
 In fact, you can do both at the same time as in: `$ do_something < input-file > output-file`.